 Raquel Espinosa, Administrative Manager, joined the Washington Water Trust in 2016 to blend her passion for sustainable water management and organizational development.
 She finished her studies at the Evans School analyzing the impact of the Growth Management Act on King County DOT Transportation Concurrency options while also leading an inclusive Vision/Mission process at a small non-profit.
 Raquel has over 10 years practice in facilitating consensus-decision making, personnel empowerment, and integrated education.
 Professional highlights include managing the WWT Dungeness Water Exchange, administrative support to the SR530 Landslide Commission, creek walker for the Longfellow Creek Salmon study, and EarthCorps steward at Edmond’s Brackett’s Landing.
 Raquel holds an M.P.A. from the Daniel J. Evans School of Public Policy and Governance focused on environmental policy and management and a B.S. in Biology from Bates College, Maine.

-Jason M Hatch, Project Manager, began working for Washington Water Trust in 2013.
-He received a BA in Political Science from the University of California at Santa Barbara and an MS in Water Resource Policy and Management from Oregon State University.
-He brings to WWT more than 20 years of public interest experience, including work with the California League of California Voters, Friends of the River, a graduate project studying the social impacts of small dam removal on the Sprague River in Klamath County, Oregon and most recently with Trout Unlimited-Washington Water Project.
-He was raised in the Six Rivers region of Northern California and enjoys snow-shoeing, trail running, fly-fishing and sea kayaking. firstname.lastname@example.org
+He received a B.A. in Political Science from the University of California at Santa Barbara and an M.S. in Water Resource Policy and Management from Oregon State University.
+He brings to WWT more than 25 years of public interest experience, including work with the Trout Unlimited-Washington Water Project, California League of California Voters, Friends of the River, and a graduate project studying the social impacts of small dam removal on the Sprague River in Klamath County, Oregon.
+He was raised in the Six Rivers region of Northern California and enjoys snow-shoeing, trail running, fly-fishing, sea-kayaking and adventuring with his family.